 (a) Approval shall be granted for a period of one year.

 (b) The Planning Commission shall grant extension of said approval in one-year increments while the development is ongoing and has not been ceased for longer than one-year.
 The temporary gravel pit shall be considered abandoned and must be reclaimed or approved as a new temporary gravel pit if, as part of a development agreement, the development agreement has expired.
+If the temporary gravel pit is in violation of this ordinance, a renewal shall not be granted.

-(c) An agreement reflecting the above conditions shall be recorded against the property and shall state that any violations of the terms of this ordinance shall result in a fine, according to the City’s fine schedule, that can be recorded against the property as a lien and may be enforced by the City through any other methods available under contract law.
+(c) An agreement reflecting the above conditions shall be recorded against the property and shall state that any violations of the terms of this ordinance shall result in a fine, according to the City’s feeschedule, that can be recorded against the property as a lien and may be enforced by the City through any other methods available under contract law.

 This ordinance shall take effect immediately upon publication or posting as required by law.